Number of participants: 15-20 participants

 - Personal and academic accomplishments

-- Successful completion of first-year Biology and Chemistry courses
+- Successful completion of biology and chemistry courses

 - A demonstrated interest in a career in medicine or biomedical research